PaperPrototype/Intro-to-Scripting-Games-Java/1 - Drawing/english.md

 ellipse100100100100
 ```

 And, well, that is just hard to read.
-So we add parenthesis and semicolons...
+So we add parenthesis and comma's...

 ```java
 ellipse(100, 100, 100, 100)